 Denver

-I am an assistant professor in the School of Criminology & Criminal Justice at Northeastern University.
+I am an Associate Professor and Director of the Corrections & Reentry Lab in the School of Criminology & Criminal Justice at Northeastern University.
 My research interests include criminal record stigma, desistance, and how people evaluate positive credentials alongside criminal records.

 I received my Ph.D. in Criminal Justice from the University at Albany and hold a MA and BA in Sociology and Criminal Justice from the University of Delaware.
 Before returning to graduate school, I was a research associate at the Urban Institute for three years, where I was involved in data collection, project management, and qualitative and quantitative data analysis.